 While it’s nearly impossible to get a sense of how many people cheat on their partner (data is scarce because, well, people who are unfaithful aren’t always the most reliable or forthcoming), it happens.
 A lot.
 In fact, the rate of infidelity, per social scientists, has risen steadily over the past decade.
-That it happens is not a surprise; the why, however, is always a bit more surprising.
-Sometimes cheating occurs because a close relationship with a co-worker went too far.
-Or an alcohol-fueled night ended in a huge, big-time, mistake.
-Other times, it’s not a mistake at all, but a conscious decision — a grasp at intimacy, emotional or otherwise.
+That having an affair happens is not a surprise; the why, however, is always a bit more surprising — and morbidly fascinating.
+Sometimes, cheating occurs because a close relationship with a co-worker went too far.
+Or because an alcohol-fueled night ended in a huge mistake.
+Other times, it’s not a mistake at all and having an affair is a conscious decision — a grasp at intimacy, emotional or otherwise.

 Here, Sean talks to Fatherly about the reason he cheated and why, if he could do it over, he wouldn’t do it again.